absmach/benchmark/mzbench/README.md

 | MF_MZBENCH_PUB_TIME      | Duration of publishing messages in minutes                                                       | 5         |
 | MF_MZBENCH_MSG_SIZE      | Size of messages in bytes.
 Messages are a sequence of random bytes                               | 100       |
 | MF_MZBENCH_QOS           | MQTT QoS level                                                                                   | 2         |

+## Burnout
+Burnout test is similar to the `Fan-In` just that message rate function is `comb` not a constant.
+Test is intended to be run for a long period of time to detect possible resource problem in deployment.
+By default it runs for 300 min, publishing for 1 min and then pause for 9 min.